omni4d/model/README.md

 1. Event - Refers to an object with extension across space at a point in time

 1. Tuple - Refers to a relationship between multiple objects

 Class and Tuple have further subtypes.
 All Class and Tuple signs must be one of these subtypes rather than the basic type:

 1. Class of Individuals
 2. Class of Classes
 2. Class of Events
 3. Class of Tuples
-4. Sub-Part Tuple
+4. Whole-Part Tuple - Indicating that the second item is part of the first
-5. Class-Member Tuple
+5. Class-Member Tuple - Indicating that the second item is a member of the first
 6. Ordinary Tuple

 # Work